AgregoreWeb/website/docs/tutorials/ipfs-gallery/index.md

 }
 ```

-And bind it to the button on the help overlay by adding an event listener in
+And bind it to the button on the help overlay by adding an event listener in `galleryInit` in 'gallery.js':

 ```js
   document.querySelector(".helpOverlay button").addEventListener("click", handleHelpClick)